black77dragon/DragonShield/doc/logging_approach.md

 ## LoggingService

 `LoggingService` is a singleton responsible for maintaining a text log file.
-It exposes `log(_ message:logger:)` which:
+It exposes `log(_ message:type:logger:)` which:

 1. Timestamp the message using ISO 8601 format.
 2. Writes the message to the log file asynchronously.
-3. Forwards the same text to `OSLog` using the provided logger category (defaulting to `.general`).
+3. Forwards the same text to `OSLog` using the provided logger category and log `OSLogType` (defaulting to `.info`).

 Log files are stored in the temporary directory as `import.log`.
 The service also offers `clearLog()` to reset the file at the start of an import operation and `readLog()` to fetch its contents.

 ## ImportManager and ZKBXLSXProcessor

 When an import is initiated, `ImportManager` clears the log file and forwards parser progress through `LoggingService`.
-The `ZKBXLSXProcessor` logs individual steps—opening files, reading specific cells, and processing each row—using both OSLog and the progress callback.
-Recent updates provide more descriptive messages such as the detected portfolio number, the number of worksheet rows found and a summary of how many records were created.
+The `ZKBXLSXProcessor` logs individual steps—opening files, reading specific cells, processing each row, and reporting failures—using both OSLog and the progress callback.
+Recent updates also log the key fields of each parsed record and summarize how many were created.

 ## Viewing Logs